arm61/pylj/docs/source/particles-and-potentials.md

 print(f"force there {lj.forces(r_min) * 1e12:.3f} pN")
 ```

 Beyond the minimum the force is negative, pulling the pair together, and it fades to nothing by about 8 Angstrom.
-The well depth of 1.58 zeptojoules is about 0.4 $k_B T$ at room temperature and 1.3 $k_B T$ at 87 K, which is why argon is a gas at room temperature and boils at 87 K.
+The well depth of 1.58 zeptojoules is about 0.4 of the thermal energy $k_B T$ at room temperature, where $k_B$ is the Boltzmann constant and $T$ the temperature, and 1.3 $k_B T$ at 87 K, so pairs do not stay bound at room temperature; the well is comparable with $k_B T$ only near 87 K, where argon boils.

 The Lennard-Jones potential is the model for a rare gas.
 Two other forms are available for other physics: `Buckingham`, an exponential repulsion with the same $r^{-6}$ attraction, and `SquareWell`, a hard core surrounded by a well of constant depth.
 The square well has no finite force, so only Monte Carlo can use it; the Monte Carlo chapter does.